Three new ‘must haves’ for today’s writers

-Here are my notes from a seminar I teach on branding and platform:
+So, here are my notes from a seminar I teach on branding, platform and social networking.

 What is your brand?